 - Experience in information technology would be an advantage.

 Please visit the current vacancies page for the latest call for intern applications.
-For unsolicited applications, eligible candidates interested in participating can apply by submitting a cover letter, and CV along with a duly completed IOM Personal History Form, which may be downloaded from here.
-Please send them to the IOM Thailand Human Resources Unit via e‐mail at email@example.com.
+For unsolicited applications, eligible candidates interested in participating can apply by submitting a cover letter, and CV along with a duly completed IOM Personal History Form, which may be downloaded from our recruitment page here.
+Please send them to the IOM Thailand Human Resources Unit via e‐mail at firstname.lastname@example.org.
 CVs will be kept in a roster for immediate selection by IOM staff should they require the assistance of an intern.

 Please also indicate the period of availability.
 The preferred internship duration is six months.